 When Should You Choose Multivariate over A/B?

-If your objective is to test the smaller elements instead of completely revamping your webpage with the intent of figuring out the element which makes the most impact on the conversion rate, you must use Multivariate Testing.
-Also, you need to be sure that there is enough traffic and conversions on your website.
+If your objective is to test the smaller elements instead of completely revamping your web page to figure out the element that makes the most impact on the conversion rate, you must use Multivariate Testing.
+Also, it would help if you were sure that there is enough traffic and conversions on your website.